jlkaus/pkgtools-extras/README.md

 # pkgtools-extras
-Additional pkgtool-like tools for Slackware Linux to enable scriptable package searching in remote repositories, easy package fetching from remote repositories, and some basic lilo/elilo kernel selection/package management that fits my needs.
+Additional pkgtool-like tools for Slackware Linux to enable scriptable package searching in remote repositories, and easy package fetching from remote repositories.

 Can use slackpkg/slackpkg+ metadata if available, or provides its own metadata update program as well.